uspgamedev/lava-lamp/README.md

   [GUT](https://github.com/bitwes/Gut) - Godot Unit Test is a utility for writing tests for your Godot Engine game.
 It allows you to write tests for your gdscript in gdscript.\
   [Aseprite](https://store.steampowered.com/app/431730/Aseprite) - Aseprite is a pixel art tool that lets you create 2D animations for videogames.\
   [LMMS](https://github.com/LMMS/lmms) - LMMS is a free cross-platform alternative to commercial programs like FL Studio®, which allow you to produce music with your computer.\
-  [FamiTracker](http://famitracker.com/)- FamiTracker is a sound tracker made for creating NES/Famicom music.
+  [FamiTracker](http://famitracker.com/)- FamiTracker is a sound tracker made for creating NES/Famicom music. \
+  [Logic Pro X](https://www.apple.com/br/logic-pro/) - Logic Pro X is a digital audio workstation for the MAC OSX.

 ### 2. How to play
 #### Game Modes